HersonHN/hexboard/README.md

 # Hexboard

-An hexagonal board for canvas.
+A hexagonal board for canvas.